 Import

-Supposing you want to import an OBJ file (all the import methods follow the same scheme) you need the ReadOBJ class.
-This class gives you full control over all the imported items (entities, blocks, layers, materials, etc.) before adding them to the scene.
+Supposing you want to import an OBJ file (all the import methods follow the same scheme), you need the ReadOBJ class.
+Before adding them to the scene, this class gives you full control over all the imported items (entities, blocks, layers, materials, etc.).
 During file import, you can also control whether to read the file synchronously or asynchronously.
-Read from stream is also supported through overloaded constructors.
+Reading from a stream is also supported through overloaded constructors.

-A ReadOBJ class example follows (for synchronous read).
-The AddTo() method takes care of adding all the necessary items in the correct order to the scene.
+Here's a ReadOBJ class example (for synchronous read).
+The OpenTo() method adds all the necessary items to the scene in the correct order.

 ReadOBJ ro = new ReadOBJ("fileName.obj");